daattali/daattali.github.io/_posts/2015-05-09-setup-rstudio-shiny-server-digital-ocean.md

 **[2015-05-18]** As mentioned in the comments, students with an educational GitHub account can get $100 credits through the GitHub Student Developer Pack.

+**[2015-09-01]** Matthew Lincoln posted a script in the commends section that runs all the commands in this tutorial automatically when a DigitalOcean droplet is initialized.
+His exact comment: "I've tried my hand at getting most of this scripted into a cloud-config file that you can paste into the 'User Data' section when starting up a DO droplet...
+It doesn't handle anything like custom user options (yet!), but I've found it a great way to automate a fair number of these steps."
+I myself haven't tried his script, but you can check it out [here](https://gist.github.com/mdlincoln/1f40f4e88ce32c55b5f3), and I also found a DigitalOcean tutorial about clour-config and User Data [here](https://www.digitalocean.com/community/tutorials/an-introduction-to-cloud-config-scripting).
+Again, I haven't tried it myself so if you have any questions, please direct it at Matthew :)

 # Resources {#resources}

 This is a list of the main blog/StackOverflow/random posts I had to consult while getting all this to work.